thelfer/MFrontGallery/docs/web/index.md

 issues related to material knowledge management for safety-critical
 studies:

+- **Intellectual property**: Material knowledge reflects the know-how of industrials and shall be kept private for various reasons.
+For example, some mechanical behaviours result from years of experimental testing in dedicated facilities and are thus highly valuable.
+In some cases, material knowledge can be a competitive advantage.
 - **Portability**: safety-critical studies may involve several partners which use different solvers for independent assessment and review.
   From the same `MFront` source file, the